Compare

 The short version

-Peec AI is an AI visibility monitor.
-It tracks whether your brand shows up in ChatGPT, Perplexity, Gemini, and other engines, measures your position and sentiment, and surfaces the sources AI cites.
-If you need to know if you're visible, Peec answers that question well.
+Peec AI is an AI search analytics platform.
+It tracks whether your brand appears in ChatGPT, Perplexity, Gemini, and other engines, measures your position and sentiment, and identifies which sources AI cites.
+Strong at daily monitoring, multi-language tracking, and agency workflows.

 Feature comparison